 Modeling the Coriolis Effect

 Because the earth rotates (from west to east around a north-south axis), paths of objects moving great distances across the earth’s surface are deflected.
-If a plane left the North Pole, started straight south toward Portland, ME, and maintained that straight-line path, the pilot might look down at landing time to see Portland, OR, instead.
-From the perspective of a person standing in Portland, ME, who had somehow been able to watch the entire flight, the plane would have veered far to the west.
-Similarly, although both Anchorage and Los Angeles rotate once a day, Los Angeles “travels” farther.
-Your students need to picture this phenomenon clearly before they can comprehend the Coriolis effect’s interplay with other forces that affect weather systems and ocean currents.
+If a plane left the North Pole, flying south toward Portland, Maine, and maintained that straight-line path for a period of time, the pilot might actually land in Portland, Oregon instead.
+From the perspective of a person standing in Portland, Maine, who had somehow been able to watch the entire flight, the plane would have veered far to the west, or to the right of the straight path, as seen from the North Pole.
+Similarly, both Anchorage and Los Angeles rotate once in a 24-hour day.
+Los Angeles “travels” farther and faster in that time period because it is on a lower latitude.
+Students need to picture this phenomenon clearly before they can comprehend the Coriolis effect and its impact on weather systems and ocean currents.

-This activity takes approximately 15 min to complete.
-We provide questions and answers so that you can assess student understanding.
-The Extensions section below leads into the meteorological and oceanographic application of this activity.
+This activity takes approximately 15 minutes to complete.
+You can assess student understanding with the questions and answers provided.
+The extension activities introduce the meteorological and oceanographic applications of the activity.

 Materials (per each student pair)